gustavomedeiross/minihaskell/README.md

 ---

+Organization of test files:

+- `test/elaboration/`, `test/inference/` contain tests provided with the base
+    version of the project (forked from http://github.com/yurug/mpri13)

+- `test/custom/` contain tests written by ourselves, some of them redundant with the original test suit, but most cover previously untested features.

+---

+A not-too-verbose-when-it-works test script is available, call it with

+    make test

+to run `joujou` on all test files in `test/`.

+Makefiles with a more verbose behavior are available at the leaves of the `test/` directory. (based on those originally provided)

+---

 All tasks from the assignment have been carried out.

 There are bugs and lacking features, a certain number of which